panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 * preferred language
 * a collection of services

 that consumer components should use at any nesting level.
-Context solves primarly the props drilling problem when you have to pass down props from parents to children.
+Context solves primarily the props drilling problem when you have to pass down props from parents to children.

-But you should think carefuly before taking the decision to use context in your application.
+But you should think carefully before deciding to use context in your application.

 First, adding context introduces complexity to the application: creating the context, wrapping everything in the context provider, using the `useContext()`.